 Smartwatches exist somewhere between technology and fashion, so both tech and watch companies have gotten into the game, and there are a lot of options from companies as diverse as Apple, Samsung, Michael Kors, and Fossil.
 Before you invest in one, be realistic about your needs and wants.
 The best smartwatch for you is compatible with your smartphone, has enough battery life, is water-resistant, and, oh yeah, looks good.

-We scoured the glut of offerings on the market, pulling a few old faithfuls that have performed over successive iterations, along with a couple of young upstarts that should be considered if you’re just getting started.
+To give you a head start, we scoured the glut of offerings on the market and found some old faithfuls that have performed over successive iterations along with a couple of young upstarts that should be considered if you’re just getting started.
 Whether you’re looking for a workout buddy or an everyday life coach and companion, we’ve got a smartwatch for every need and every budget.

 The device that took fitness wearables to the next level updated in December 2018, and if you’re an Apple aficionado, you’ll be pleased with the Watch Series 4.
 But even if you’re a neophyte, the product is emblematic of the company’s user-friendly interface and intuitive design, creating a watch that belongs at the top of the pile.

 Pros: The Watch Series 4 took what was already great about the Series 3 and turbocharged it.
 Whereas the previous screen maxed out at 40 millimeters, the new edition expands it to 44 (even as the case itself is slimmer).
 Inside, the processor has also been upgraded, doubling the speed of the former.
 Optical heart rate sensing, taken right from your wrist, also received an overhaul, making it more accurate during your workouts and while at rest.
 Speakers, automatic workout detection, and the same suite of communication methods your iPhone has—along with a handy walky-talky feature—make this useful in all the ways you think and likely a few you haven’t thought of yet.